Carl Braun (basketball): Sports career

+He did not play in the NBA during the 1950–1951 or 1951–1952 seasons after being drafted into the United States Army.
+However, he would join and play for the Washington Capitols in the brief period of time where they played for the American Basketball League before they were forced to fold operations for good on January 11, 1952.
+After completing basic training at Fort Bragg, Braun served in the cadre to train new recruits and was an athletic and recreational officer.
+He continued to play basketball on the base, winning back-to-back Fort Bragg championships before being selected to represent the base in the 1952 Third Army Tournament.
+Bragg went 4–1 in the tournament and won the final against Fort Jackson (who gave Bragg their only loss); Braun was voted most valuable player after scoring 151 points.
+The title qualified Bragg for the All-Army Tournament, where they were eliminated by Fort Dix in the first round despite Braun leading all players with 35 points.
+When his service permitted, Braun also played for the semi-pro Washington Capitols in 1951–52, with whom he recorded 101 points across his first four games before ending his tenure with over 20 points per game.
+He was discharged in September 1952 as a corporal.

-Carl Braun is featured in the 1948 Bowman set of basketball cards, the 1957 Topps set, and the 1961 Fleer set.
+Braun is featured in the 1948 Bowman set of basketball cards, the 1957 Topps set, and the 1961 Fleer set.
 Though sportscaster Marty Glickman made the term "swish" a popular basketball colloquialism, he attributed the genesis of the word to Braun, who he heard say it following a good shot during warmup.
 Glickman used the term frequently in broadcasts throughout the 1950s.
 Braun was elected to the National Basketball Hall of Fame in 2019.

 Personal life

 Braun was born in Brooklyn and moved to Garden City, New York as a teenager where he went to high school and lived most of his adult life.
 After retiring from professional sports, Braun was a Wall Street stockbroker.
 He retired to Florida around 1990.
 He married his wife Joan in 1952 with whom he had four daughters Susan, Patricia, Nancy and Carol, and six grandchildren.
 He and Joan were married 58 years.